o2alexanderfedin/AI-demos/Design_Document_Prompt_Gateway_RESTful_API_LLM.md

 Description:
 *An Admin configures the Prompt Gateway with any number of Plugins. *

 ### *Actors:*

 - Admin

 ### *Pre-conditions:*

 - The Admin has access to the Prompt Gateway configuration.

 ### *Post-conditions:*

 - The Prompt Gateway is configured with the selected Plugins.

 ### *Flow:*

-- The Admin selects the Plugins to be used.- The Admin configures the Prompt Gateway with the selected Plugins.
+- The Admin selects the Plugins to be used.
+- The Admin configures the Prompt Gateway with the selected Plugins.